-To this day, many notable musicians make their homes in Madison, including James Brown’s former drummer Clyde Stubblefield, who has lived here since the 1970s.
+To this day, many notable musicians have made their homes in Madison, including James Brown’s former drummer Clyde Stubblefield.
 And acclaimed jazz bassist Richard Davis has been a professor at UW-Madison since 1977, though he’s drawn audiences worldwide and has a long list of performance and recording credits with stellar artists including Sarah Vaughan, Eric Dolphy, Frank Sinatra, Barbara Streisand, John Lennon and Miles Davis.

 If your formula for finding great music is finding the spots where locals go to listen to a live show, you won’t want to miss classic venues that make up Madison’s mix.
 You’ll find live music seven nights a week at High Noon Saloon, which features local and regional acts along with a chance for occasional audience participation via Rockstar Gomeroke, karaoke accompanied by a live band.